Updated: Dec 12, 2022

 Take it from me, baking for those you love is good for your soul!
 (I’m not talking about calories, I’m talking about well-being!)
-It doesn’t have to be anything fancy, but from start to finish, the baking process is really good for you, and your dog.
+It doesn’t have to be anything fancy, but from start to finish, the baking process is really good for you...and for your dog.

 As a society, we bake for ourselves.
 We bake for our friends and neighbors.
 But why aren’t we baking for our dogs?
-Dogs are our friends and family, too, right?
+Dogs are our friends and family, too!
+They will certainly appreciate it.

 Baking treats for our dogs has become a regular activity in our home.
 We wanted to share this exuberant feeling with all dog-owners, and that is exactly why we created our company, Dough ReMia’s Doggie Dough (named after my daughters but made specifically for our pups!).
 It feels so good serving treats that are fresh from your oven to your loved ones- your dogs included.
-They’re members of the family, aren't they?
+They’re members of the family after all!

 “Cooking at home, or other places are good for your mental health because cooking is an act of patience, mindfulness, an outlet for creative expression, a means of communication, and helps to raise one’s self esteem as the cook can feel good about doing something positive for their family, themselves or loved ones,” Julie Ohana of Culinary Art Therapy- LivKindly article

 So many of us have fond memories baking cookies with our family members, neighbors or friends, no matter what holiday or religion.
 There’s just something about baking, especially during the holidays… And baking for your dog feels just as good, if not better!

 Spending time with my daughters baking has so many wonderful benefits

 Besides filling stomachs with delicious treats, as I mentioned, baking has many proven benefits that are good for your soul and your mind.
 And, baking for our dogs has the same emotional and health benefits, trust me on this.

 Bake for your Dog this Holiday Season (& ALL Year Long!):